42-AI/DBMS/create_test_file.md

 			'KEY': '',
 			'DEFAULT': '',
 			'EXTRA': 'AUTO_INCREMENT',
-			'COMMENT': '"THIS IS A RANDOM COMMENT"'
+			'COMMENT': 'THIS IS A RANDOM COMMENT'
 		},
 		{
 			'FIELD': 'FIRST_NAME',